"The wide world is all about you:

 The Reptiles of the Caribbean Islands

 Due to their impermeable skins and capacity for fasting during long periods of time, many of these reptiles are able transoceanic colonizers of new regions.
 In the New World, and in modern times, several species of Hemidactylus geckoes have invaded both insular and continental areas by hitch-hiking on man's ships.
 Even earlier, some species of the same genus evolved in the Antilles and South America after their ancestors crossed the Atlantic Ocean on rafts of fallen trees and branches, all the way from distant Africa.
 Among the West Indies themselves, interesting biogeographic patterns arise when species of one island invade, and sometimes further speciate in, other islands found quite some distance away.
-For example, the Cuban Anolis porcatus invaded some of the Bahamas and Navassa Island (off western Hispaniola) and continental North America, where it evolved into local endemic species.
-The Hispaniolan Anolis distichus have also invaded the Bahamas and North America, evolving into at least endemic subspecies there.
-And the blind snake Typhlops platycephalus and the anole Anolis cristatellus, both Puerto Rican, have naturally invaded some of the Bahamas.
+For example, the Cuban Anolis porcatus invaded some of The Bahamas and Navassa Island (off western Hispaniola) and continental North America, where it evolved into local endemic species.
+The Hispaniolan Anolis distichus have also invaded The Bahamas and North America, evolving into at least endemic subspecies there.
+And the blind snake Typhlops platycephalus and the anole Anolis cristatellus, both Puerto Rican, have naturally invaded some of The Bahamas.
 The latter evolved there into Anolis scriptus.

 Some Antillean genera are widespread, and two reign supreme by the sheer number of their species: Anolis (anoles) and Sphaerodactylus (dwarf geckoes).
 Anoles and dwarf geckoes are everywhere in the Caribbean islands: in deserts, rain forests, coastal thickets, pine woodlands, grasslands, swamps, and from sea level to the cold summits of the high mountains.
 In fact, Anolis is the largest known genus of reptiles, with about 400 species described to date.
 Probably many more remain to be discovered in both genera and, while they are also found in the American continents, it is in the West Indies where they reach unparalleled degrees of diversity and ecological adaptation.